mohammad-safakhou/blockchain/README.md

 # blockchain
-trying to build a blockchain from scratch
+trying to build a blockchain from scratch, maybe